-The gallery was launched in July 2018, into a new age of collaboration, community, and innovation.
-A labour of love developed by three emerging creative professionals; Alicia Taylor, Bobbie Gray, and Zara Garlick, Comet provides both traditional and non traditional spaces for the exploration of creativity in all forms.
-A cleverly refurbished garage at the heart of the space offers a traditional ‘white cube’ gallery, with sprawling outdoor spaces enticing innovation and experimentation.
+Launching July 2018, Comet provided both traditional and non traditional spaces for the exploration of creativity in all forms.
+A cleverly refurbished garage at the heart of the space offered a traditional ‘white cube’ gallery, with sprawling outdoor spaces enticing innovation and experimentation.

-At comet project space we don't just want to put on traditional gallery openings.
-Rather, we have a desire to create social situations where people can meet each other.
-We want to engage in a space where people have an equal opportunity to work collaboratively and generate connections with other creatives.
+Rather than just putting on traditional gallery openings, the team had a desire to create social situations where people can meet each other.
+The idea was to create a space where people had an equal opportunity to work collaboratively and generate connections with other creatives.

 When Auckland was locked down due to Covid-19, Bobbie converted the gallery space into her own artist studio and sought new ways to connect and collaborate with other artists.
 An open call drew more than twenty artists, who worked remotely during lockdown to produce 500 unique blooms made from plastic recyclables to create an immersive multi-sensory installation Inflorescence.
 Led by artists Bobbie Gray, Lara Thomas and Jesse Watson the flowers were fitted with programmable LEDs and debuted at Artweek Auckland 2020 and featured a live handpan soundscape by Alive Metal.

 The team continue to work together under the name Comet Collab to create work that highlights both the natural environment and sustainability and create community events in under-utilised local parks based around their light installations.
 Comet continues to champion the exchange of ideas and act as a platform where our creative communities can collide and evolve.